 - If waste of transportation is not due to poor process design or work layout then it might be related to another form of waste.

 Toyota originally defined the seven common forms of waste but later Taiichi Ohno agreed that other types of waste also exist.
 Then the new form of waste comes into the picture i.e. Unutilized talent.
 This added to the list of 8 waste in Lean manufacturing.

-Because management thinks that they are fully decision-makers in the organization and employee role is to simply follow orders and execute the work as planned.
-But by not engaging the frontline worker’s talent and expertise, it is difficult to improve the processes.
+Because management thinks that they are fully decision-makers in the organization and the employee’s role is to simply follow orders and execute the work as planned.
+However, by not engaging the frontline worker’s talent and expertise, it is difficult to improve the processes.

 Talent can be wasted when a process doesn’t make the most use of the labor or staff available.
 Hiring the wrong person, putting staff in the wrong position, or ignoring a staff member’s growth potential could all be instances of waste of unused talent.

 Wasted talent is more a concern for leadership and human resources than for process improvement specialists, though Six Sigma experts should be aware that the way personnel resources are handled can drastically impact the efficiency of a process.

 Here are some examples of Unutilized talent –

 - Placing employees in a position below their skills and qualifications.